FUTEK offices will be closed on Monday, May 29th, in observance of Memorial Day.

 When force (tension or compression) is applied, the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the change in voltage is proportional to the physical force applied to the flexure, which can be calculated via the load cell circuit voltage output.

-These strain gauges are arranged in what is called a Wheatstone Bridge Amplifier Circuit (aka Load Cell Amplifier Circuit).
+These strain gauges are arranged in what is called a Load Cell Signal Conditioner Circuit (aka Load Cell Amplifier).
 This means that four strain gages are interconnected as a loop circuit and the measuring grid of the force being measured is aligned accordingly.

 Furthermore, the change in the amplifier voltage output is calibrated to be linearly proportional to the Newtonian force applied to the flexure, which can be calculated via the load cell circuit voltage equation.